 Use Patent Metrics to Win Clients

 When a law firm objectively outperforms other firms, sharing that information with prospective clients is an excellent way to secure their business.
-The PatentAdvisor Efficiency Score provides a way to use patent metrics to objectively evaluate law firm performances, and PatentAdvisor Benchmarking Reports™ use these scores to help users visualize and compare how different law firms perform in particular technology areas.
-PatentAdvisor Benchmarking Reports contain visualizations such as Efficiency Charts that enable users to quickly identify which firms are operating most effectively.
+The PatentAdvisor Efficiency Score provides a way to use patent metrics to objectively evaluate law firm performances, and PatentAdvisor Business Development and Analysis™ use these scores to help users visualize and compare how different law firms perform in particular technology areas.
+PatentAdvisor Business Development & Analysis contain visualizations such as Efficiency Charts that enable users to quickly identify which firms are operating most effectively.
 This information can help law firms to tout their superiority and attract business.

 A law firm is nothing without clients, and clients expect the best from their law firms.
 Law firms can rely on the PatentAdvisor platform to help improve their prosecution strategies and the overall performance of their patent prosecution practices.
 In conjunction with providing patent metrics and analytics to outperform the competition, PatentAdvisor can help clients visualize their patent firm’s strengths so they can feel confident they are in good hands.